Printed on Apr 24, 2014 @ 5:10 AM

 In Benton County, at least 80 percent of offenders have a problem with drugs and/or alcohol.
-The Benton County Health Department offers outpatient alcohol and drug treatment programs available for offenders.
+Milestones Outpatient Program offers outpatient alcohol and drug treatment programs available for offenders.

-Benton County Community Corrections works together with New Beginnings Treatment Center which provides a number of services for corrections offenders.
+Benton County Community Corrections works together with Milestones which provides a number of services for corrections offenders.
 There are many different evidence-based outpatient treatment programs which include education groups such as "Getting Motivated to Change", and "Thinking for a Change", dual diagnosis, gender specific programs, and intensive outpatient treatment.